- How is childhood leukemia treated?

 Possible side effects

 Chemo drugs attack cells that are growing quickly, which is why they work against cancer cells.
 But other cells in the body, such as those in the lining of the mouth and intestines, hair, and bone marrow (where new blood cells are made) also grow quickly and are likely to be damaged by chemo.
-This can lead to the following side effects:
+This can lead to side effects, such as: